andrewt3000/DL4NLP/README.md

 Class taught by Richar Socher.
 (2015)

 [A Primer on Neural Network Models for Natural Language Processing](http://u.cs.biu.ac.il/~yogo/nnlp.pdf)
 Yoav Goldberg (October 2015).
-New new info, summary of state of the art.
+No new info, summary of state of the art.

 ##Dialog
 [A Neural Network Approach toContext-Sensitive Generation of Conversational Responses](http://arxiv.org/pdf/1506.06714v1.pdf)